BMW S55 vs. B58: Performance, Tuning, Internals, & Sound

 The S55 has two single-scroll turbos, while the B58 has a single twin-scroll turbo

-A Twin-scroll turbocharger is better than a single-scroll turbocharger because it gathers exhaust from multiple cylinders at a time.
+A twin-scroll turbocharger is better than a single-scroll turbocharger because it gathers exhaust from multiple cylinders at a time.
 However, a twin-turbocharged setup is also able to alternate between pairs of cylinders while also pushing more power.

 S55 vs. B58 Tuning & Mods